lorenmt/auto-lambda/README.md

 This repository contains the source code of Auto-Lambda and baselines from the paper, [Auto-Lambda: Disentangling Dynamic Task Relationships](https://arxiv.org/abs/2202.03091).
 We encourage readers to check out our [project page](https://shikun.io/projects/auto-lambda), including more interesting discussions and insights which are not covered in our technical paper.

 ## Multi-task Methods
-We implement all weighting and gradient-based baselines presented in the paper for computer vision tasks: Dense Prediction Tasks (for NYUv2 and CityScapes) and Multi-domain Classification Tasks (for CIFAR-100).
+We implemented all weighting and gradient-based baselines presented in the paper for computer vision tasks: Dense Prediction Tasks (for NYUv2 and CityScapes) and Multi-domain Classification Tasks (for CIFAR-100).

 Specifically, we cover the implementation of these following multi-task optimisation methods: